-It’s very important to ensure that while you are having a good time, your cat is safe and free of stress and anxiety.
+It's very important to help keep your cat safe and free of stress and anxiety while you are having a good time.
 Many cats can have extreme aversions to loud noises, music, and people.
 Sometimes all the activity can be pretty overwhelming for cats that have a calmer and more reserved temperament.
-If you’re going to be throwing a Mardi Gras party in your home around your kitties, be sure to follow these tips to make sure they are as comfortable as possible.
+If you're going to be throwing a Mardi Gras party in your home around your kitties, consider these tips to help keep them as comfortable as possible.

-First and foremost, if you are going to be throwing a Mardi Gras celebration in your home, it’s important to make sure your party is cat-safe.
-Cats are naturally curious creatures, so it’s instinctual for them to inspect and want to get into any foreign object that may be brought into their space.
-So if you are bringing decorations into the home, make sure they are not left where your cat can get into them and ingest anything that may be harmful.
+First and foremost, if you are going to be throwing a Mardi Gras celebration in your home, it's important to check that your party is cat-safe.
+Cats are naturally curious creatures, so it's instinctual for them to inspect and want to get into any foreign object that may be brought into their space.
+So if you are bringing decorations into the home, take care that they are not left where your cat can get into them and ingest anything that may be harmful.

 Much like at Christmas, Mardi Gras uses brightly colored decorations such as tinsel.
 Tinsel is extremely dangerous for cats.
-It’s bright and flashy nature make it so they will be inclined to bite, chew, or eat it.
-Tinsel can not be properly digested by cats, which means it can cause dangerous blockages or other internal issues that may be very dangerous to your cat’s health.
-Any decoration that is sparkly or full of synthetic materials should be kept far out of your cat’s reach.
+Its bright and flashy nature makes it so they will be inclined to bite, chew, or eat it.
+Tinsel cannot be properly digested by cats, which means it can cause dangerous blockages or other internal issues that may be very dangerous to your cat's health.
+Any decoration that is sparkly or full of synthetic materials should be kept far out of your cat's reach.

-Alcohol is also very dangerous for cats to consume, so if you are planning on having alcohol around your house, make sure there aren’t any open cups left around for your cat to unwittingly get into.
+Alcohol is also very dangerous for cats to consume, so if you are planning on having alcohol around your house, check that there aren't any open cups left around for your cat to unwittingly get into.

 Prep All Guests